elbwalker/gtm-tag-template/ressources/gtm-config-tag-template/README.md

 }

 ```
+#### Additional Destinations
+You might want to involve more than one destination in your client-side setup with different consent settings.
+If so, use the list below to define additional variables that contain other destinations with different init code, consent settings or endpoints and / or mappings.

 ### Call "walker run"
 For a complete configuration that "starts" the walker, check this option.
 In other use cases you might want to fire a tag that calls `elb("walker run")` at a later stage.